mcleber/OpenGL-Blue-Marble/README.md

 * STB Image
 * CMake

-## Installing dependencies on Linux
+## Installing dependencies on Linux and running the program

 * OpenGL Libraries